 Website | 702 Green Valley Road

 Inside the LEED-certified and employee-owned Proximity Hotel, Print Works is not to be forgotten when discussing restaurants in Greensboro.
 It’s so good that many people come here even if they’re not guests of this amazing North Carolina hotel.
 Soak up the outside patio’s beautiful greenery while eating or sit in their sophisticated dining room.
 Also, don’t overlook the drink menu!
-With hundreds of wines to select from and delicious, handcrafted drinks there’s so many ways to explore their bar’s capabilities.
+With hundreds of wines to select from and delicious, handcrafted drinks there are so many ways to explore their bar’s capabilities.

 We loved brunching at Print Works and included it among our favorite breakfast restaurants in North Carolina.